Yegiyan/Utopic/README.md

 # Utopic

-This is the official source code repository for Utopic, a game developed using Visual Studio 2022 and Raylib's C# bindings.
+This is the official source code repository for Utopic, a remake of Intellivision's 1982 video game, Utopia!
+Developed using Visual Studio 2022 and Raylib's C# bindings.

 ## About